 Instead, Fu assassinated that king and supported their crown prince, an admirer of Han’s culture, to inherit the throne.

-This decapitation operation shocked Ban a lot; he thought that he should be serving the country like hero Fu Jiezi, or great marshal like Wei Qing and Huo Qubing.
+This decapitation operation shocked Ban a lot; he thought that he should be serving the country like hero Fu Jiezi or great marshals like Wei Qing and Huo Qubing.

-So, Ban Chao put away his books and writing brush, and joined the Han's army in his 40s.
+So, Ban Chao put away his books and writing brush and joined Han's army in his 40s.
 He got promoted soon because of his braveness and talent, and then was sent on a diplomatic mission.

 Ban Chao's First Mission as Diplomat and the Assassination

-At that time, the Huns were already retreating far away and didn’t dare to fight with Han directly in the battlefield, but they were still a powerful country in the northwest of Han.
-Therefore, many small countries in this area either complied to Han Empire or the Huns, or swinging between those two.
+At that time, the Huns were already retreating far away and didn’t dare to fight with Han directly on the battlefield, but they were still a powerful country in the northwest of Han.
+Therefore, many small countries in this area either complied with the Han Empire or the Xiongnu or swinging between those two.

 Ban was sent to one of those swing regimes with 36 people.
 They sensed that the king was polite but indifferent; soon Ban found out that the Huns also sent a big group with hundreds of warriors and diplomats at the same time, trying to make this country to comply.

-So, Ban led his 36 soldiers ambushed and then attacked the Huns’ big diplomatic group first; afterwards, he told the king that the Huns were evil and they had been wiped out.
+So, Ban led his 36 soldiers ambushed and then attacked the Huns’ big diplomatic group first; afterward, he told the king that the Huns were evil and they had been wiped out.

-Since then, the king decided to send his son to Han as hostage and his country completely stopped swinging.
+Since then, the king decided to send his son to Han as a hostage, and his country completely stopped swinging.